 userinfo_id_token_matchis TRUE.
 Optional otherwise; when not supplied, some features (like subject matching) will be unavailable.
 Helper constructors likeoauth_provider()andoauth_provider_oidc()provide a default selector that extracts thesubfield.- userinfo_id_token_match

-oauth_provider(), when not explicitly supplied, this is inferred asTRUEonly if bothuserinfo_requiredandid_token_validationareTRUE; otherwise it defaults toFALSE.- id_token_required
+oauth_provider(), when not explicitly supplied, this is inferred asTRUEwhenuserinfo_requiredisTRUEand eitherid_token_validationoruse_nonceisTRUE; otherwise it defaults toFALSE.- userinfo_signed_jwt_required

 Whether to require an ID token to be returned during token exchange.
 If no ID token is returned, the token exchange will fail.
-This requires the provider to be a valid OpenID Connect provider and may require setting the client's scope to include "openid".
+This only makes sense for OpenID Connect providers and may require the client's scope to include

 oauth_provider()andoauth_provider_oidc()will enable this when an issuer is supplied or OIDC is explicitly requested.- id_token_validation